Zorrrow/1254551-sedona-27/README.md

  ```

 ## Usage
-To deploy the smart contract, it first needs to be set to the correct OWNER,
+To deploy the smart contract, it first needs to be set to the correct OWNER, which is a byte array of your hex script hash.
+Having done so, the script can be compiled with pip neo